 The Real World – What Grocery Retail Leaders Must Do

-First and foremost, grocery retailers must be brutally honest in their assessment of their current state regarding: leadership, technology, supply chain, gross margin, EBIDTA, M&A, competitive position and especially talent.
+First and foremost, grocery retailers must be brutally honest in their assessment of their current state regarding leadership, technology, supply chain, gross margin, EBIDTA, M&A, competitive position and especially talent.
 Management consulting firms have observed the disconnect between executives and reality when assessing the current state of their companies.
 This is especially true in the grocery industry.

 I am aware that prior to Amazon’s acquisition of Whole Foods, two of the Big Four consulting firms conducted workshops with multiple grocery retailers and discussed Amazon.
 When asked if they were prepared for Amazon to expand their grocery investment, executives overwhelmingly affirmed that they were ready.
 When asked the same question two months after the acquisition, grocery executives overwhelmingly stated they were not prepared.
 Why the change?
 Grocery executives didn’t view Amazon as a threat prior to the acquisition of Whole Foods.
 Executives believed they could beat Amazon.
-Once Amazon made a Big Move, grocery executives realized their chances of going head-to-head with Amazon had significantly increased.
+Once Amazon made its big acquisition move, grocery executives realized their chances of going head-to-head with Amazon had significantly increased.
 Reality forced executives to be brutally honest with their current state.

 Is Amazon a threat?
 Yes.
-So too, is Walmart, and Instacart, and any number of retailers who can disrupt grocery retailing by making a Big Move.
+So too, is Walmart, Instacart, and any number of retailers who can disrupt grocery retailing by making a Big Move.
 Think Facebook can’t become a grocery retailer?
 Think again.
 What’s to prevent Google from acquiring Kroger?
 What would prevent Costco from acquiring Publix or HEB and scaling the network of stores?
 Threats are real and they’re increasing.
 It’s also impossible to predict every threat.
 Jeff Bezos famously stated: “I can’t predict the future, but I can focus on things customers will always want.
 In retail, customers will always want cheaper products delivered faster and easily available.”

-Grocery retailers that play an infinite game protect against threats by focusing on their customers and creating an omni-channel experience powered by technology, analytics and personalization.
+Grocery retailers that play an infinite game protect against threats by focusing on their customers and creating an omnichannel experience powered by technology, analytics, and personalization.